davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM three proposals, two blue and one red

-With multiple competing proposals, different nodes can receive different proposals first, and end up voting for different things:
+With multiple competing proposals, different nodes can receive different proposals first, and end up voting for different things, just like when we were talking about our broadcast replication algorithm before:

 DIAGRAM

 Now the votes don't agree.
-But that's okay, we don't need the votes to agree.
-Remember earlier, when we wanted every node to obtain the same information, and then run the same deterministic algorithm on said information so they all come to the same conclusion?
-We can have every node tell every other node who they voted for:
+But that's okay, we don't need the votes to agree; we just need to figure out which proposal got the most votes.
+For that, we can have every node tell every other node who they voted for:

 DIAGRAM

-Once every node knows what the final votes were, they can each run the same deterministic rule to pick the winner.
-For us, that rule will be: "pick the value that received a majority of the votes."
+Once every node knows what the final votes were, they can each independently count the votes to pick the winner.
+Since it’s the same votes no matter who’s counting, all nodes end up picking the same winner:

 DIAGRAM